Top 5 Most Gorgeous Lakes in the Dolomites!

 When I started planning my trip to the Italian Dolomites, I became almost instantly overwhelmed: because this region is HUGE.
 Enormous.
 My friend Kathleen, who’s lived in Europe for years, likens exploring the Dolomites to “exploring the Rocky Mountains” ~ & I was trying to see it ALL in a week!!
 Three words on that: Not.
 Gonna.
 Happen.
-But, the point of this post is to help you hone in on some of the most jaw-droppingly beautiful sights in the Dolomites: & #1 on that list is its lakes.
-So let’s tour northern Italy to find the “Top 5 Most Gorgeous Lakes in the Dolomites!”
+But, the point of this post is to help you hone in on some of the region’s most jaw-droppingly beautiful sights: & the #1 on that list is its LAKES.
+So let’s take a tour of northern Italy to find the “Top 5 Most Gorgeous Lakes in the Dolomites!”

 Lago di Braies is the #1 most popular (& most INSANELY gorgeous) lake in the Italian Dolomites.